I am passionate about imports, exports, international trade issues and Customs affairs.

 In my case, I had already decided to pursue a career in imports and exports.
 I was studying a Diploma in Export Management and International Trade when I first approached the Department of Customs & Excise.

 With only a year into my studies, I picked up a previous assignment, changed the date of the document and approached the training division of the local Customs Branch Office.

 My objective had less to do with the assignment and more to do with building contacts in industry.
 You must appreciate that at this point I was a farmer.
 I knew nothing about the industry.

 I was so impressed by how the Customs instructor assisted me that I immediately applied for a job there.
-That was nearly 20 years ago.
-Then, about 8 years ago I made a leap to the other side of the fence.
+That was more than 20 years ago.
+Then, after 12 years at SARS I made a leap to the other side of the fence.
 I joined a Freight Forwarding and Customs Clearing company, UTi International (now DSV).
 After DSV, in 2018 I took another leap.
 I started my own company doing… guess what, Customs.
 Today I specialize in online Customs applications and industry training.

 A lot of changes have taken place since I became involved in Customs.
 First, there was the amalgamation of the Departments of Customs & Excise and the Receiver of Revenue, to form the SARS (South African Revenue Services).

 Then there was Customs Modernisation, which brought with it a multitude of developmental changes.
 Now we have globalisation, which brings with it a new era of supply chain security and legislative compliances.

 The most recent of these changes requires companies and their personnel to know more about Customs affairs than before.
 It ushers the concept of self-compliance, participation and understanding.

 This is what my blog is about; sharing information about Customs affairs.
 The aim of this Blog is to help readers to understand how day-to-day customs activities work.
 Topics include aspects relating to tariff, valuations, and rules of origin, legislative issues and basic Customs requirements.